 - Berserk: The Golden Age Arc is an anime film trilogy covering the Golden Age Arc, featuring animation production by Studio 4°C. The first, second, and third installments came out on February 4th, 2012; June 23rd, 2012; and February 1st, 2013, respectively.
 The films generate mixed opinions, as they were relatively lavish on the production side, but relied on Conspicuous CG to animate large battles, and significantly compressed the plot and character development in order to fit everything into three movies.

 - Berserk and the Band of the Hawk, known in Japan as Beruseruku Musō (ベルセルク無双 ), is a Dynasty Warriors-style videogame adaptation produced by Koei Tecmo and developed by Omega Force.
 It covers the story from the Golden Age Arc to the Millennium Falcon Arc, and—as in the main Dynasty Warriors series—players can choose one of several characters and fight against waves of enemies while completing mission objectives on a large battlefield.
 It was released in Japan on October 27, 2016, for the PlayStation 4, PlayStation 3, and the PlayStation Vita; It was released in North America and Europe on February 21 and February 24 of 2017, respectively, for the PlayStation 4, the PlayStation Vita, and the PC via Steam.

 - Berserk: The Flame Dragon Knight, a Light Novel by Makoto Fukaminote with illustrations by Miura which tells the backstory of the Apostle Grunbeld.
-It was released in Japan on June 23, 2017.
+It was released in Japan on June 23, 2017, and will be released in English by Dark Horse.

 They were much too big to be called Tropes.
 Massive, thick, heavy, and far too rough.
 Indeed, they were like a heap of raw folders: